-“The value of clinical research is in front of us every day.
-It’s up to us to really appreciate it.”
+“The value of clinical research is in front of us every day.”

 My name is Shanine Lafreniere, and I am an optometrist in Fort Saskatchewan, Alberta.
 And also a mother and a wife at the same time.
 We have three beautiful kids: Adalyn, Axel, and Elyse.
 When you decide to have children, you assume everything is going to go smoothly.
 But no.